KNOWLEDGE

 The first number is always presented in mm and refers to the outer diameter of the threads.
 The second number represents the thread finish.
 For example, if a bottle features a 38-400 neck finish:

-• 400 indicates the 1.5 thread turns around the container’s neck which is the thread finish.
+- 400 indicates one thread turn around the container’s neck which is the thread finish.

 To find a matching cap and container, the cap size must have the same width and thread style for it to be a mate, meaning a 38-400 neck finish will only be compatible with 38-400 caps.
 The following sections will outline how to identify neck finishes and highlight common finishes found in the packaging industry.